utakamo/UtakamoStudyApps/README.md

 SOURCE_DIR:=[your local directory path (duckdump c source directory path)]
 ```

-Then follow these steps to compile.
+Then follow these steps to compile package.

 1. Create the following feeds.conf in the OpenWrt directory
 ```